 I shadowed numerous dentists during my school years.
-One particular highlight was going to Dubai in 2016, during my 3rd year of dental school, to attend the International Students Dental Conference at the University of Sharjah.
+One highlight was going to Dubai in 2016, during my third year of dental school, to attend the International Students Dental Conference at the University of Sharjah.
 I enjoyed a week of workshops and lectures by renowned dentists worldwide in dental education.
 This helped me broaden my horizons regarding dentistry as a global profession.

 As a member of the Lebanese Association of Dental Students for four years, I had the opportunity to co-organize many dental events and conferences, including lectures for high school students across Lebanon and special fun-filled activities for children in kindergarten and pre-school.
 I volunteered for our Free Medical Week 3 years in a row, helping to provide checkups at public schools; assessing patients' oral hygiene and general health status.
 I also had a share in helping to provide oral health care to many children from marginalized or refugee families.
 In addition to oral hygiene education and diet counseling, we referred patients to our clinics at the university, where we provided dental services at a low cost.
 I look forward to making room in my schedule to help the underserved for the balance of my professional life since I see this as both a professional duty and an honor.